yyu233/StudyNote/Algorithm/KMP.md

 Use auxilary space to create match table lps.

-lps[i] stores the longest proper prefix string which is also a proper suffix string of t[0..i].
+lps[i] stores the length of the longest proper prefix string which is also a proper suffix string of t[0..i].

+By having this value, we can know how many steps we can skip for next iteration of search.

 E.g.
 proper prefix of "a" : null